Programs > Code.org Professional Development

 Website and registration: www.hawaiistemconference.org

-Code.org® is a non-profit dedicated to expanding access to computer science and increasing participation by women and underrepresented minorities.
+Code.org® is a non-profit dedicated to expanding access to computer science and AI education.
 It is supported by generous donors including Microsoft, Facebook, the Infosys Foundation, Google, Omidyar Network, and many more.

 For more information on Code.org, contact: